Marine Corps Recruit Depot Parris Island

 Marine Corps Recruit Depot Parris Island (often abbreviated as MCRD PI) is an 8095 acre military installation located within Port Royal, South Carolina, approximately 5 mi south of Beaufort, the community that is typically associated with the installation.
 MCRD Parris Island is used for United States Marine Corps Recruit Training of enlisted United States Marines.
 Recruits living east of the Mississippi River report there to receive initial training.
 Recruits living west of the Mississippi River receive training at Marine Corps Recruit Depot San Diego, California, but may train at MCRD Parris Island by special request.
+Parris Island is only open to civilians for the Museum, and prior criminal history such as felonies and drug charges will prevent visitors from entering the island.

 Initial settlements

-A French Huguenot expedition led by Jean Ribault in 1562, was the first European group to attempt to colonize Parris Island.
+A French Huguenot expedition, led by Jean Ribault in 1562, was the first European group to attempt to colonize Parris Island.
 Earlier Spanish expeditions had sighted the area and named it "Punta de Santa Elena", which now remains one of the oldest continuously used European place names in the United States.
 The French expedition built an outpost named Charlesfort, and Ribault left a small garrison as he returned to France for colonists and supplies.

 After a long absence because of Ribault's delay from wars in Europe, Charlesfort was abandoned after the garrison mutinied, built a ship on the island and sailed back to France in April 1563.
-In 1566, the Spanish, led by Pedro Menéndez de Avilés founded a settlement named Santa Elena which became the capital of La Florida for the next decade.
-In May 1586, an English force led by Francis Drake had raided and burned St. Augustine much further south.
+In 1566, the Spanish, led by Pedro Menéndez de Avilés, founded a settlement named Santa Elena which became the capital of La Florida for the next decade.
+In May 1586, English forces under Francis Drake carried out a raid on St. Augustine further south.
 Fearing another raid, both Santa Elena and Parris Island were abandoned by the Spanish the following year.

 After coming under English control, the island was granted to Robert Daniell in 1706 and became known as Port Royal Island.
 It later came into the hands of Colonel Alexander Parris, the Public Treasurer of South Carolina.
 After his death 1736, it gradually became known as Parris Island (and the name Port Royal Island was applied to a different island to the north).

 From the 1720s to the Civil War, the island was divided into several plantations, initially growing indigo then later cotton.
 During and after the Civil War, the island became home to freed slaves and was a site of freedmen schools taught by abolitionists such as Frances Gage and Clara Barton.
 Union forces captured Port Royal Sound in 1861, and Parris Island became a coaling station for the Navy.
 This function was taken up again after the war in large part because of the freedman-turned-Representative Robert Smalls, who fought for the creation of a federal military installation on the island.